-The Department of Health and Ageing produces a list of approved prostheses showing what benefit health funds should pay for each prostheses.
+The Department of Health produces a list of approved prostheses showing what benefit health funds should pay for each prostheses.
 Most Government approved surgically implanted prostheses are fully covered by your hospital cover.
 However some will require a patient contribution (gap) to be paid if the supplier charges above the listed benefit.

 What should I do if I require surgery that may involve a prosthesis?

 - If you require surgery that involves a surgically implanted prosthesis, you should check with your surgeon to see if a patient gap applies to the prosthesis being used.

 - If the prosthesis is not fully covered, ask your surgeon if there is an appropriate no gap option.